 Aikido training is a fun way to get regular exercise, sharpen your awareness, improve your strength, balance, and flexibility, and meet new friends who enjoy working together, to help make the world a better place.

 It is easy to start.
 Please contact Kurt Sensei, and watch a class, to find out if Aikido is right for you.

-*All students must contact Kurt Sensei before resuming training.
+*All students must contact Kurt Sensei before resuming or starting training.
 No drop-ins please!